Global Services Director · Softcat plc Now booking — Q3 & Q4 2026 LinkedIn ↗

 Five keynotes.
 One LinkedIn habit.

-Each piece below is a keynote in long form — the argument in full, the slides that anchor it, and the working that doesn't fit into a forty-five minute room.
+Long-form keynote essays in their full form — the argument, the slides that anchor it, and the working that doesn't fit into a forty-five minute room — plus shorter pieces drawn from arguments made on LinkedIn.

 Why the industry that manages change can't handle it.

 The SITS 26 keynote in full.
-ITSM was built to deal with change.
-Yet parts of the profession have become very good at resisting it.
-The opening that was ninety seconds of certifications.
+The opening conversation that was ninety seconds of certifications.
 The CFO who closed her laptop after forty slides.
-A 98% SLA next to a user spreadsheet called "things IT can't fix."
-And what the next-generation service organisation actually looks like.
+A 98% SLA next to a user spreadsheet called "things IT can't fix" — and what the next-generation service organisation actually looks like.

 A great service desk is often a warning sign.

 Why service desks were really built.
 The behavioural science behind dread.
-The Uber map.
-The control room.
-Three moves that move us from coping to designing — and what changes when you stop optimising the desk and start designing the dread out of the service.
+The Uber map, the control room, and three moves that take us from coping to designing.

 Why so few ITSM professionals make the C-suite.

 ITSM sits at the heart of how every modern business runs.
-So why is it so rare to see one of us in the C-suite?
-Six habits that hold the profession back, the leadership skills already hiding in plain sight, and design thinking as the bridge to the boardroom.
+So why is it so rare to see one of us in the boardroom?
+Six habits that hold the profession back — and the bridge across.

 Are you selling time, or are you selling confidence?

 A multinational retailer with plenty of suppliers and no outcomes.
-The CIO line that rewrote how I think about Professional Services.
-Six moves that rebuilt the offer around confidence, the digital twin moment, and what they delivered.
+Six moves that rebuilt Professional Services around confidence, and the CIO line that started it all.

 When service improvements become impediments.

 Most continual improvement programmes fail not because the ideas are bad, but because the improvements quietly become the new problem.
-The 2,800 touchpoint trap, hidden workloads, RICE scoring, and a model for getting it right.
+The 2,800 touchpoint trap, and a model for getting it right.

 Shorter pieces.